Penny Error Coins

 What You'll Need

-You don't need expensive equipment to start.
-A 5x or 10x loupe (magnifying glass) handles most doubled dies and minor errors.
+A 5x or 10x loupe handles most doubled dies and minor errors.
 A digital microscope or jeweler's loupe in the 10–30x range is useful for die cracks and smaller varieties.
 Good lighting — preferably a direct LED lamp — is essential.
+A kitchen scale accurate to 0.01g is needed for planchet error verification.

 Where to Look on the Coin